-This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any particular case or for a reference.
-However, if you reside outside the EEA or your case or the role for which you require a reference involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your data to that country outside of the EEA for that purpose.
+This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any particular case.
+However, if you reside outside the EEA or your case involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your data to that country outside of the EEA for that purpose.
 If you are in a country outside the EEA or if the instructions you provide come from outside the EEA then it is inevitable that information will be transferred to those countries.
 If this applies to you and you wish additional precautions to be taken in respect of your information please indicate this when providing initial instructions.

 Some countries and organisations outside the EEA have been assessed by the European Commission and their data protection laws and procedures found to show adequate protection.
-The list can be found here.
 Most do not.
 If your information has to be transferred outside the EEA, then it may not have the same protections and you may not have the same rights as you would within the EEA.